Getting started

 - Canceled:Â Shipment you canceled or that we canceled due to no activity.

 Once a shipment’s in Awaiting transit, you can check the tracking history and estimated delivery.
-Just open the dropdown and select Track for a quick view of the shipment’s progress.Â
+Just select Track for a quick view of the shipment’s progress.Â

 If you’re using your own carrier, make sure to add the tracking numbers once you get them.
 This helps us know when to expect the shipment, but also gives you real-time visibility in Seller Center.
 To add tracking numbers, filter the status by Tracking needed and select Add tracking. Â